 BUSN-130.
 Business Seminar.
 2 Hours.
 The student receives two hours credit for successfully completing over 225 hours of approved work experience in an approved job station for pay or a workshop related to job experience.
 Students develop skills in a directly or indirectly related employment area similar to their career goal.
 Emphasis is placed on development of management skills and attitudes useful to gainful employment in business.
-May be taken for credit four times.
+BUSN-131.
+Accounting I. 3 Hours.
+This course is an introduction to basic accounting concepts, and includes the collecting, recording and reporting of data.
+Emphasis is placed on proprietorship records.
+It is designed for students with little or no prior knowledge of bookkeeping or accounting.
+It will benefit students from all disciplines.
+This course will assist in career development for accounting majors and students from other fields of study.